 |Please ask us|

 Your accommodation along the Pennine Way is a lovely variety from small guesthouses to country hotels tucked away in the hills.
 We choose friendly hosts, handy locations and comfortable rooms, booking ensuites where possible.
 We take a small detour off the official route to spend a night in Haworth, a quaint and historic Yorkshire village.
-Towards the end of the trip, you will stay 2 nights in Byrness as there are no accommodation options at Windy Gyle, but we will organise transport for you between the route and your B&B.
+There is sadly no accommodation in Dufton, so we suggest travelling off-route to Appleby for a B&B. Towards the end of the trip, you will stay 2 nights in Byrness as there are no accommodation options at Windy Gyle, but we will organise transport for you between the route and your B&B.

 If you are interested in hiking the Pennine Way using more basic accommodation, such as hostels and bunkhouses for example, we can combine our classic B&Bs with more basic accommodations in Edale, Hebden Bridge, Once Brewed, Greenhead, Bellingham and Kirk Yetholm.